-Recently, I was helping a founder think through a rebrand.
-As we talked about narrative, differentiation, agencies, and budget, I remembered that I’d actually written about this exact topic a few years ago - before AI and large language models became part of our everyday workflows.
+Recently, I was talking to a founder about her company’s brand evolution and remembered an article I’d written on this a few years ago, before AI and large language models were part of everyday workflows.

-So rather than rewrite the original post, I wanted to share how I’d think about picking and managing the right brand agency today, informed by the same principles, but updated for an AI-native world.
+So I rewrote it.
+This post reflects how I think about picking and managing the right brand agency today, informed by the same principles but updated for an AI enabled world.

 Brand Hasn’t Changed, But the Process Has